samyilin/dotfiles/install/Readme.md

 ## What would be in here?
 Programs that are not present in a minimal install.

-Some programs are either out-of-date on Ubunto or not packaged right (i.e. emacs-nativecomp), so they may be added as well.
+Some programs are either out-of-date on Ubuntu or not packaged right (i.e. emacs-nativecomp), so they may be added as well.